 With the growing threat of ransomware, however, exercising careful due diligence when evaluating and selecting an MSP is absolutely essential.
 The reason: cyber criminals are attacking MSPs because it gives them entry into an MSP’s entire customer base, enabling them to lock up all their computers with encryption until the MSP pays a hefty Bitcoin ransom for the decryption key.

-This scenario played out recently with a ransomware attack on Milwaukee, Wisconsin based Virtual Care Provider Inc. The company performed data management and records hosting, security and access management services to 110 nursing homes and critical-care facilities across the country.
+A while ago, this scenario played out with a ransomware attack on Milwaukee, Wisconsin based Virtual Care Provider Inc. The company performed data management and records hosting, security and access management services to 110 nursing homes and critical-care facilities across the country.
 VCPI could not afford to pay the $14 million ransom the attackers demanded.

 Without access to electronic health records, the lives and health of seniors and others who reside in critical-care facilities are at stake.
 Billing to Medicaid has also been disrupted.